I think it’s so interesting when someone says that.

 I could end the post right here and just say that’s a straw man argument, because it is.
 But I’m interested in what’s behind it, so I’ll keep going.

-Desensitization consists of exposing a subject to the thing they fear in graded exposures, starting with a form that is dilute and non threatening, and working up to full exposure to the scary thing.
-Counterconditioning consists of changing an emotional response (usually from fear to neutrality or to a positive response), by pairing the trigger of the undesirable response with something that evokes a desirable emotional response.
+Desensitization consists of exposing a subject to the thing they fear in graded exposures, starting with a form that is dilute and nonthreatening, and working up to full exposure to the scary thing.
+Counterconditioning consists of changing an emotional response (usually from fear to neutrality or to a positive response), by pairing the trigger of the undesired response with something that evokes desired emotional response.
 Combining these two methods creates a non-threatening but very effective way to alter phobic fear responses.

 So of course if the process were started with a full-blown exposure to the scary thing, those cookies probably wouldn’t do much.
 Cookies wouldn’t help a person who is already scared out of their wits.
 However, that scenario is not DS/CC.
 The desensitization component ensures that we never start at such an over-the-top exposure.